 Students can choose from a Master of Arts, Master of Science or Master of Education degree.
 Applicants will need a bachelor's degree and GRE scores.
 Often admissions will ask candidates to include a personal statement about work history and reasons for pursuing a master's degree in guidance counseling.

-Guidance counselors help students with personal problems, course selection and career planning.
-A master's degree in guidance counseling prepares future counselors for their multiple roles through a diverse range of coursework such as the following:
+Guidance counselors assist students with career planning, course selection and personal problems.
+A master's degree in guidance counseling prepares future counselors for these multiple roles through a diverse range of coursework.
+Courses in a master's program may include:

 - Guidance counseling theory and technique

 - Vocational counseling theory